-- 6.1 Researchers must sign the visitors register each time they engage in research with the Museum collection, records or research material; - 6.2 The collections storage areas are closed to the public.
-To obtain material from these areas the researcher must ask for staff assistance; - 6.3 The exact order and arrangement of materials must be maintained.
+- 6.1 Researchers must sign the visitors register speak to a Museum Staff member prior to engaging in each time they engage in research with the Museum collection, records or research material; - 6.2 The collections storage areas are closed to the public.
+To obtain material from these areas the researcher must ask for staff assistance: - 6.3 The exact order and arrangement of materials must be maintained.
 If any mistake is discovered, researchers must report it to a Museum staff member immediately.
-Researchers are not to re-arrange materials themselves; - 6.4 Pencils only are to be used when researching material in the Museum Strathroy-Caradoc collection; - 6.5 No marks of any kind are to be added to or erased from research material.
-Researchers must not rest on, write over, or trace any materials; - 6.6 Protective cotton gloves are to be worn, as deemed necessary by a Museum staff member or designated volunteer, when handling items from the Museum collection, records, or research material; - 6.7 Any damage that occurs as a result of research activity must be reported to a Museum staff member immediately.
+Researchers are not to re-arrange materials themselves; - 6.4 Pencils only are to be used when researching material in the Museum Strathrey Caradoc collection; The Wright Family Research Room. - 6.5 No marks of any kind are to be added to or erased from research material.
+Researchers must not rest on, write over, or trace any materials; - 6.6 Protective cotton gloves are to be worn, as deemed necessary by a Museum staff member or designated volunteer, when handling items from the Museum collection, records, or research material: - 6.7 Any damage that occurs as a result of research activity must be reported to a Museum staff member immediately.
 The Museum reserves the right to restrict careless researchers from access to research materials;